 The Best Ways to Get Around Nashville

-Gone are the days of Lyft vehicles sporting a giant fuzzy mustache on their grill—you can now find your driver via a glowing pink ‘stache on their dashboard.
+Gone are the days of Lyft vehicles sporting a giant fuzzy mustache on their grill—you can now find your driver via a glowing pink logo on their dashboard.
 Despite this and other sleek updates, the company has maintained its casual, friendly vibe, meaning you’re welcome to sit up front and chat with your driver.
-Lyft’s fleet has five tiers: Lyft, Plus (for up to six riders), Premier (high-end rides), Lux (black luxury vehicles) and Lux SUV (luxury black SUVs).
-A recent partnership with Nissan Stadium, the Miller Lite Rideshare Lounge, makes Titans game day pickup and dropoff a breeze.
+Lyft’s fleet has six tiers: Lyft, Lyft Preferred, Lyft XL, Luxe, Luxe Black, and Luxe Black XL.
 You can also grab a discount on your first Lyft ride with the NashvilleGuru promo code.

-Pedicabs are another downtown alternative that you can flag down just like a regular cab.
-(They’re also found in midtown and East Nashville.)
+Pedicabs are another downtown alternative that you can flag down just like a regular cab—they’re also found in midtown and East Nashville.
 Suitable for up to three passengers, this is a great way for visitors to take in the sights and sounds of Music City.
 Pedicabs accept cash and most credit cards.
-Nashville Pedicab offers scheduling, too.
+Nashville Bike Cab offers bookable tours, too.

-Hop on, hop off.
+Hop-on, hop-off.
 Nashville’s B-Cycle program allows residents and visitors alike to easily cruise around town on two wheels.
-Grab a bike at one of the 36 local stations, then drop it off at the station nearest your destination.
-Membership plans range from daily to monthly, and pricing is designed to encourage lots of short trips (i.e., under an hour) rather than a full day of riding.
+Grab a bike at one of the 30+ local stations, then drop it off at the station nearest your destination.
+Membership plans range from daily to monthly, and pricing is designed to encourage lots of short trips (i.e. under two hours) rather than a full day of riding.

 Do you have other recommendations?
 Let us know in the comments.